dtikhonov/talks/ctags/ctags-slides.md

 - :set iskeyword+=:

-# Tag for other things
+# Tags for other things

+## Seen in Perl code:

+- SQL
+- JavaScript
+- C structs
+- More

 # Write your own tag-producing code